keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 Over time, we will evolve this application from a simple manifest to a Keptn-managed application:

-* We will first install it with **kubectl** and add pre- as well as post-deployment tasks.
+* We install it with **kubectl** then add pre- and post-deployment tasks.
   * For this, we check if the entry service is available before the other services are scheduled.
-  * We then add evaluations to ensure that our infrastructure is in a good shape before we deploy the application.
+* We then add evaluations to ensure that our infrastructure is in good shape before we deploy the application.
 * Finally, we evolve to a GitOps driven deployment and notify an external webhook service when the deployment has finished.